-There are huge debates across the Internet, including some very angry ones, about whether Agile works, is good or not, and even if it is a ‘religion’ (as preached by the ‘Agile zealots’) or as some even put it, is ‘total crap’.
+There are huge debates across the Internet, including many angry ones, about whether Agile works, is good or not, and even if it is a ‘religion’ (as preached by the ‘Agile zealots’) or as some even put it, is ‘total crap’.

 When Project Management was first introduced, words like religion were used then.
 It was like an “act of faith”, as a few core people believed in its capacity to bring good to something really hard to do well (deliver projects successfully while keeping all people happy).

 What Agile is not:

 - Agile is not like light bulb – in other words, we can buy it, plug it in, and it works, 100%.
 Agile is not like that.